- 3.87k views

 Though this park is the country’s smallest among the national parks of Costa Rica, it is packed with rich biodiversity and history.
 Wildlife is abundant and the vistas are grand.
 Definitely bring a camera to capture the blissful moments; with scenery this iconic, you might just find yourself making postcards!
 To help you discover the many gems hidden in this park, read this overview of sites, activities, and tips for visiting.

 |Size||16 sq. km.|

-USD 16 per person, children under 11 are free
+USD 16* per person, children under 12 can enter free of cost

 Entry is limited to 600 visitors per day from Tuesday to Friday and 800 per day on Saturdays and Sundays.
 Arrive early.

 Passes can only be purchased from Coopealianza Bank (just outside the park’s main gate) and can be purchased up to a year in advance